tetrapod00/godot-docs/tutorials/3d/occlusion_culling.rst

 If you notice low performance or stuttering in complex 3D scenes, it may mean that the CPU is overloaded as a result of rendering detailed occluders.
-Select the OccluderInstance3D node, increase the **Bake > Simplification** property then bake occluders again.
+Select the OccluderInstance3D node, increase the :uiproperty:`Bake > Simplification`
+property then bake occluders again.

 Remember to keep the simplification value reasonable.
 Values that are too high for the level's geometry may cause incorrect occlusion culling to occur, as in